People thinking their advice is good doesn't make it good advice.

 Lavie Margolin is a Career Coach and author of The LinkedIn Butterfly Effect, an Amazon Web 2.0 bestseller.
 His role as a job search advisor is to act as a helping hand to job seekers on the Lion Cub Job Search website (www.Lioncubjobsearch.com).
 He has been quoted for his expertise in multiple media outlets including The New York Times and Wall Street Journal.
 Lavie is available for public speaking, group facilitation and LinkedIn related business consulting.
 Follow on Twitter: @Laviemarg

-This article is part of the The $10000 7th Annual JobMob Guest Blogging Contest.
+This article was part of the The $10000 7th Annual JobMob Guest Blogging Contest.

 |WebHostingBuzz is a reliable web hosting company with the servers hosted at multiple US and Europe locations and over 30,000 happy customers worldwide.|